socketio/socket.io/Readme.md

   connection.
 A `Client` can be associated with many multiplexed `Socket` that belong to different `Namespace`s.

-### Adaptor
+### Adapter

-  The `Adaptor` is in charge of keeping track of what rooms each socket is connected to, and passing messages to them.
+  The `Adapter` is in charge of keeping track of what rooms each socket is connected to, and passing messages to them.

-  By default the `Adaptor` is memory based.
-In order to pass messages across multiple processes, make sure to use an appropriate adaptor (configurable through `Server#adaptor`).
+  By default the `Adapter` is memory based.
+In order to pass messages across multiple processes, make sure to use an appropriate adapter.
+  (configurable through `Server#adapter`).

 ## License